Is this program right for you?

 Q: What are the employment opportunities for graduates?

-A: Market research suggests that job applicants face a reasonable level of competition for employment in the broad field of law enforcement.
-Our graduates are well prepared and qualified to seek employment in a wide range of law enforcement, regulatory and compliance fields.
-Those who pursue a law enforcement career are making a difference in a wide range of organizations, agencies and departments.
+A: Our graduates are prepared and qualified to seek employment in various law enforcement, regulatory, and compliance fields.
+Many are making a difference in various organizations, agencies, and departments.

 Completion of the program does not guarantee entry into a law enforcement profession.